Financial Services

 Updating Your Bank Accounts and Financial Records

-Banks are among the most stringent organisations when it comes to identity verification.
-Because of anti-money laundering (AML) regulations, you cannot simply change your name via a phone call.
-You will need to provide formal evidence of your transition.
+Banks are among the most stringent organisations when it comes to identity verification in the UK.
+Because of strict anti-money laundering (AML) and "Know Your Customer" (KYC) regulations, you cannot simply change your name via a quick phone call or a secure message.
+You will need to provide formal evidence of your transition to ensure your financial records remain accurate and secure.
+Before visiting your local branch, it is highly recommended that you consult our How to Change Your Name by Deed Poll in the UK – Step-by-Step Guide to understand the full scope of the identity update process.

 The "In-Person" Rule